er0080/Crowcoin/roadmap/README.md

 #### Rewards

-Reward capabilities will be added to allow payment (in RVN) to all holders of an asset.
-Payments of RVN would be distributed to all asset holders pro rata.
+Reward capabilities will be added to allow payment (in CROW) to all holders of an asset.
+Payments of CROW would be distributed to all asset holders pro rata.
 This is useful for paying dividends, dividing payments, or rewarding a group of token holders.

 Example: A small software company issues an asset GAMECO that represents a share of the project.
 GAMECO tokens can be traded with others.
-Once the software company profits, those profits can be distributed to all holders of GAMECO by sending the profits (via RVN) to all holders of GAMECO.
+Once the software company profits, those profits can be distributed to all holders of GAMECO by sending the profits (via CROW) to all holders of GAMECO.

 #### Block Size